 Convincing you that you don’t need a lawyer.
 An insurance adjuster will promise they are on your side and tell you that there is no need to call a lawyer since they are there to help.
 The truth is that they are not on your side, as they work for the insurance company and not you, and they will try to take advantage of unrepresented parties.
 It is always best to have someone working on your behalf, so always discuss an insurance claim with an attorney right away.

 Pushing you to accept the first settlement offer.
 With medical bills and other expenses piling up, chances are you want to receive a check as soon as possible.
 Sometimes, an adjuster will promise quick payment if you promise to accept the first offer.
 Other time, an insurer may delay the process so long that you are willing to accept any offer just to resolve the matter.
 The first settlement offer is usually grossly inadequate to cover your losses, and once you accept it, you cannot later request additional funds.
 Always have an attorney review any settlement offers before you accept anything.

 Contact An Experienced Huntington Beach Car Accident Lawyer Today

 At The Law Offices of Brent W. Caldwell, we’ve had many clients call us asking for assistance after they realized the insurance company was not on their side.
-Having the right legal representation by a California insurance claim attorney can make all the difference in your experience with your insurance claims.
+Having the right legal representation by an Orange County car accident lawyer can make all the difference in your experience with your insurance claims.
 We handle every aspect of your claim and fight for your rights.
-Call today at (714) 625-8914 or contact us online to schedule a free consultation.
+Call today at (714) 735-4379 or contact us online to schedule a free consultation.